Please ensure Javascript is enabled for purposes of website accessibility

 Microsoft (MSFT) had a lock on the operating software for the early decades of the personal computer market thanks to its contract with International Business Machines (IBM), which made the PCs.

-And Axon’s (AXON) Taser has such effective patent protection that its brand name is on the way to becoming a generic term for electroshock defense systems.
+And Axon’s (AXON) Taser has such effective patent protection that its brand name is essentially a generic term for electroshock defense systems.

 7. Significant Ownership of Stock by Key Executives